 Determined to make a difference, in 2000 I entered Vermont Law School and got the best environmental law education in the country.
 Then I moved back to Florida to work for a small law firm trying cases involving state and federal commercial fishing issues.
 In 2005, I opened a law office in St. Petersburg, Florida, and continued to represent members of the commercial fishing industry in fisheries and natural resources cases.
 I successfully sued the federal government and was finally beginning to have a positive affect on the regulation of our fisheries.

 Within a few months of opening my office I was asked by a commercial fisherman if I could “put together a will” for him and his wife.
+This was the beginning of my life as an estate planning attorney.
 I hadn’t thought about it before then, but providing estate plans for my existing clients was a perfect match since commercial fishing is one of the most dangerous jobs that you can have.